Posted on Leave a comment

 His published books range from slavery legends to piracy in the Caribbean, lynchings in America, the Underground Railroad movement in Canada, Jamaican Maroons in Canada, adventure tourism, marriage issues, and Jamaica’s most invisible export – reggae music.

-As Horane Smith prepares to release The Queen’s Plate, his fifteenth novel, his career continues to be a beacon of inspiration and a source of profound narratives that resonate deeply with readers around the world.
+As Horane Smith prepares to release The Queen that Wears the Crown, his fifteenth novel, his career continues to be a beacon of inspiration and a source of profound narratives that resonate deeply with readers around the world.

 From the scenic cliffs of Lover’s Leap to the challenging corridors of the music industry in Reggae Silver, Smith’s works persistently invite reflection on the human condition, emphasizing the power of resilience and the importance of integrity.